 Ask The Right Questions

-If they worked with an expert roofing contractor, like the team at Big Bear Roofing, then their roof will be top-quality.
+If they worked with an expert roofing contractor, like the Big Bear Roofing team, their roof would be top-quality.
 Our roofing specialists use only the best quality roofing products so that you can rest assured that the roof on your new home is safe and will last for many more years.

-With the answers to these questions, you can get a better understanding of the state of the roof and how much work you’ll need to do if you choose to buy the property.
+With the answers to these questions, you can better understand the roof’s state and how much work you’ll need to do if you choose to buy the property.

 Check For Roof Leaks